Skip to main content

 This decision must be agreed by the MDT and detailed in the patients care plan.
 In such instances the nursing team should be mindful of the patient’s presentation on each shift to ensure that the prescribed level remains appropriate.

-Changes to a patient’s observation level should where possible be informed by colleagues who have knowledge of the patient and agreed by the patient’s RC.
+Changes to a patient’s observation level should, where possible, be informed by colleagues who have knowledge of the patient and agreed by the patient’s RC.

 Delegated authority to decrease observations can occur in the absence of the consultant in charge or RC.
 Where the RC and MDT have identified in advance the circumstances in which observation levels may be decreased a registered professional can implement this change.